konishdutta/konishdutta/README.md

-# Konish Dutta - Personal Projects
+# Welcome to Konish's Github!
-Welcome to my Github, where I showcase my creativity, curiosity, and passion for computer science.
-Each project below represents a piece of my journey in computer science, reflecting both my skills and my enthusiasm for solving complex problems.
+👋 I'm Konish.
+I'm really passionate about the intersection of creativity and technology.
+Below you'll find a list of personal projects I've undertaken in my pursuit to a) deepen my understanding of computer science b) find an outlet to express my creative impulse.

 | Project    | Description |
 | -------- | ------- |